concepts

 - Read your PLC tags directly — you implement a

-PhysicalStateProvider - Provide platform-specific adapters for ABB, FANUC, KUKA, UR, Boston Dynamics
+PhysicalStateProviderand submit the snapshot. - Provide platform-specific adapters for ABB, FANUC, KUKA, UR, Boston Dynamics.

-Customers ship a safety case for their machine.
-We provide a certified primitive their case can cite.
+You ship a safety case for your machine.
+Intended provides mechanisms your case can cite.
 The split:

 | Component | Owner |